HTO3/Hto3.DateTimeHelpers/README.md

 ### Noon

-Return a new datetime with the same date but on noon
+Returns a new datetime with the same date but at noon.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30).Noon() == new DateTime(2018, 12, 11, 12, 0, 0);